Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Protocluster-resident sample

-Given the newly available NIRCam wide-field slitless spectroscopy, we primarily target emission-line galaxies.
-We begin with a liberal selection criterion, F090W - F115W $> 1.5$, that is consistent with a Lyman-$\alpha$ break at $z\sim 7$ along with both non-detection at $3\sigma$ depth in F090W and a detection at greater than $3\sigma$ in F444W.
-We choose this liberal $z\sim 7$ selection criteria as there exist regions of the SMACS0723 field that are newly imaged by this program and hence only have F090W, F115W and F444W imaging, and thus a selection using only these filters is important.
+Given the newly available NIRCam WFSS observations, we primarily targetted emission-line galaxies.
+We began with a basic Lyman-$\alpha$ break selection criterion for $z\sim 7$ galaxies of F090W - F115W $> 1.5$ (following the dropout criterion of \citealt{Weibel2025}).
+We then required both a non-detection at $3\sigma$ depth in F090W and a detection at greater than $3\sigma$ in F444W.
+We chose this liberal $z\sim 7$ selection criterion because parts of the SMACS0723 field that are newly imaged by this programme are covered only by the F090W, F115W, and F444W filters, making a selection based on these filters necessary.

-This selection results in a sample of $\sim 2600$ objects that require visual inspection.
-We utilise the \texttt{specvizitor} graphical user interface\footnote{\url{https://github.com/ivkram/specvizitor}} to inspect potential \OIII\ emitting galaxies at $z\sim7.66$, and identify a total of six spectroscopically confirmed galaxies.
-We fit their \OIII\ and \Hb emission lines with Gaussian profiles and Monte Carlo error propagation, and obtain the fluxes reported in Table~\ref{tab:fluxes} and the redshifts reported in Table~\ref{tab:gal_props}.
-The combined spectrum from the R and C grism directions, as well as our best-fit emission line model can be seen in Figure~\ref{fig:ELs} for each galaxy.
-We note that while the emission line detections for PW3 and PW1 appear to be tentative in the combined 1D spectra, they do appear to be significant based on our emission line modelling, they appear present in both the R and C 2D spectra, and they have SEDs that are consistent with a Lyman-$\alpha$ break at $z\sim 8$.
+This selection resulted in a sample of $\sim 2600$ objects that required visual inspection.
+We used the \texttt{specvizitor} graphical user interface\footnote{\url{https://github.com/ivkram/specvizitor}} to inspect potential \OIII\ emitting galaxies at $z\sim7.66$.
+We searched both the 1D and 2D grism spectra for emission lines in the wavelength range $4.2 \, \mu{\rm m}<\lambda_{\rm obs}<4.4 \, \mu{\rm m}$ and identified a total of six spectroscopically confirmed galaxies at $z=7.66$.
+We fit their \OIII\ and \Hb emission lines with Gaussian profiles and Monte Carlo error propagation, and we obtained the fluxes reported in Table~\ref{tab:fluxes} and the redshifts reported in Table~\ref{tab:gal_props}.
+We show the combined spectrum from the R and C grism directions, as well as our best-fit emission line model, in Figure~\ref{fig:ELs} for each galaxy.
+We note that while the emission line detections for PW3 and PW1 appear to be tentative in the combined 1D spectra, our emission line modelling identifies them at greater than or equal to $3\sigma$.
+In addition, they appear present in both the R and C 2D spectra and have SEDs that are consistent with a Lyman-$\alpha$ break at $z\sim 8$.
 Therefore, we consider these galaxies as spectroscopically confirmed.